cwinters8/fitness-scheduler/README.md

 ### Prerequisites

-- env.local file with DSN and API_URL variables (Clark will send via email as needed)
+- .env file with DSN and API_URL variables (Clark will send via email as needed)
 - install [Air](https://github.com/cosmtrek/air#installation) if live reload is desired

 ### Running with live reload